 2017 CHM Fellow Lawrence G. Roberts

-Larry Roberts and his co-founders flew to New York for the IPO of their fast-growing Bay Area networking company, Telenet.
+Larry Roberts (1937–2018) and his cofounders flew to New York for the IPO of their fast-growing Bay Area networking company, Telenet.
 They gave speeches on the stock exchange floor and in general savored the triumph of this recognition in dollars and shares for their five years of pioneering work, from raw startup to international communications carrier.
 There were thrilling possibilities on the horizon.
 Telecommunications giants like BT and Bell Canada as well as major manufacturing companies wanted to buy the innovative switches Telenet was manufacturing, based on a new international standard they had pushed through a normally glacial process in record time.
 Their own networking services were used by all manner of corporate customers.

 The year was 1979.
 Telenet’s triumphant IPO was partly based on Larry’s track record for helping pioneer different aspects of networking at appropriate times, from the mid 1960s onwards.
 Networking itself was exploding.
 In less than a decade, it had gone from specialized military uses and a few experiments like the early ARPAnet (which Larry played a key role in), ALOHAnet, and the English NPL Mark I network, to an emerging industry.

 By the mid-70s Telenet and competitors like Tymnet and CompuServe were offering network services that spanned the globe, for corporate customers and startup services alike.
 DIALOG and LEXISNEXIS offered Google-like search to the few customers who could afford their punishing hourly fees.
 Every major computer maker had its own nascent networking standard, from IBM’s SNA to Xerox’s XNS to DEC’s DECNET.